Stephen King’s non-fiction look at horror from the 1950s to 1980s, published in 1981. I read my much-loved and worn 1983 Berkley paperback.

 Most fourteen-year-old boys who have only recently discovered their own sexual potential feel capable of dominating only the centerfold in Playboy with total success.
 Sex makes young adolescent boys feel many things, but one of them, quite frankly, is scared.
 The horror film in general and the Vampire film in particular confirms the feeling.
 Yes, it says; sex is scary.
 Sex is dangerous.

 King is explaining how boys/men fear sex because they may fail.
-Girls/women fear sex because it may be forced on them; a terror that deserves at least a nod in this conversation.
+Girls/women fear sex because it may be forced on them (or, even when consenting, it may be painful); that terror that deserves at least a nod in this conversation.

 [In Jekyll and Hyde] we hear echoes of every nasty murder to hit the tabloids in our time: Richard Speck and the student nurses, Juan Corona, even the unfortunate Dr. Herman Tarnower.